 A word to the wise in your loft hunt: it’s becoming increasingly common for developers to use the 'loft' moniker as a marketing tool.
 While these units do incorporate some of the design elements, a space with 9-foot ceilings and a bit of exposed concrete or reclaimed brick does not make it a loft.
 For me, a soft or hard loft is all about ceiling heights of at least 10 feet high, architectural elements that celebrate natural materials (whether that be wood, brick, or exposed concrete), and design elements that are either factory-authentic or modern and minimalist.
 For me, a 'faux loft' of trendy design elements and conventional ceiling heights is a loft fail.

 Which is better – the hard or soft loft?
 That really depends on what you like and what you value the most when seeking your dream home.
 They are two similar, but different, residence styles that ultimately offer homeowners the opportunity to live in sleek, urban style.

-If you're looking for a unique and stunning loft, here’s 4 great listings at Urbaneer.com recently sold to give you a taste of the types of properties we represent:
+If you’re looking for a unique and stunning loft, here’s 4 great listings at Urbaneer.com recently sold to give you a taste of the types of properties we represent: